altruios/graphwars/readme.md

 localhost:3000
 ```

-# what is graph wars
+# what is GRAPH WARS?

 ## it's a battleground: